-Notes to the consolidated financial statements for the years ended 31 December 2022 and 2021 (continued)
+Notes to the consolidated financial statements as of 31 December 2022 (continued)

 2.20 Share-based payments

 Employees (including senior executives) of the Group receive remuneration in the form of share-based payments, whereby employees render services as consideration for equity instruments i.e. equity-settled transactions.
 The cost of equity-settled transactions is determined by the fair value at the date when the grant is made using an appropriate valuation model, further details of which are given in Note 14.